rezons/rezons.github.io/docs/index.md

-So instead of being exact and precise things with simple correct outputs, there are other kinds of inexact algorithms with many itnernal design chocies.
-And those chpices have consequences (here, they critically effective the fairness of the output). to say is that these inexact  algorithms have many choices and those choices have consqueneces.
+So instead of being exact and precise things with simple correct outputs, there are other kinds of inexact algorithms with many internal design choices.
+And those choices have consequences (here, they critically effective the fairness of the output). to say is that these inexact  algorithms have many choices and those choices have consequences.
-For example, unless we are careful, we can accidendelt chooise to generate models that
+For example, unless we are careful, we can accidentals choose to generate models that

 - consume too much energy
 - run too slowly